Hiring your first employee in Texas: Official guide

 - Employee’s name

 (For complete information on how to report new hires in Texas, visit the Texas new hire reporting laws website.)

-Okay, that’s it.
-We hope this was helpful.
-Remember—while hiring your new employee may involve a lot of paperwork, getting workers’ comp doesn’t have to.
-In fact, you can get a workers’ comp estimate online in about 5 minutes.
+While hiring your new employee may involve a lot of paperwork, getting workers’ comp doesn’t have to.
+You can get a workers’ comp estimate online in about 5 minutes.
 Whether in Austin, Dallas, Lubbock, or El Paso, get the most affordable coverage that fits your business and payroll.